bingomanatee/freactal-starter-kit/README.md

 Also, I think that Freactal and Bottle are two great solutions that have escaped notice, and I want to do what I can to promote them.

+## Configuration

+This starter kit brings some environmental variables into the client.
+Maybe its obvious but, since these will ultimately be exposed to public/client side code don't publish anything that exposes truly secret values!

+the dotenv config will respect your NODE_ENV; so you can have a single `.env` file or `.env.development`, `.env.production` configurations.

+see `lib/config.js` and the `.neutrinorc` file for how these are synchronized.

 ## Roadmap

 Some  of the things I want to do when this is all stable is: